-The following summarizes our position on marijuana decriminalization.
+The following summarizes Partnership to End Addiction's position on marijuana decriminalization.

-Decriminalization is a public health-based approach that imposes penalties designed to discourage marijuana use and encourage treatment when necessary.
-Under decriminalization, marijuana remains an illegal drug but people who are caught possessing small amounts of marijuana (typically 1 ounce or less) for personal consumption are fined rather than arrested.
-Marijuana trafficking, distribution, and sale remain subject to serious criminal penalties, as does driving while intoxicated by marijuana.
+Decriminalization is a public health-based approach that removes criminal penalties/sanctions for personal marijuana consumption and use.
+Under decriminalization, marijuana remains an illegal drug, but possessing small amounts of marijuana (typically 1 ounce or less) for personal consumption is treated as a civil violation, meaning people will not be arrested but may be fined, issued a citation, or receive another penalty.
+Marijuana trafficking, distribution, and sale remain subject to criminal penalties, as does driving while under the influence of marijuana.

 Partnership to End Addiction also recognizes that the enforcement of marijuana laws has disproportionately impacted racial minorities.
 Racial bias is a serious problem that occurs in the enforcement of many laws, indicating that the solution requires more systemic changes.
 Although decriminalization alone will not eliminate racial bias in law enforcement, it would reduce racial disparities in arrest rates and incarceration for marijuana possession.